 The Standards Challenge (Part Three)

-Conversations about standards for housework can be a significant source of conflict at home.
+Talking about standards for housework can be a significant source of conflict at home.
 But how do you talk about it without starting a fight?
 The first post in this three part series examines why standards might differ between household members.
 If you missed Part One, read The Standards Challenge: Are they Half-Assing Housework To Get Out Of It?
 (Part One) about why standards might differ.
-Part Two covers The Standards Challenge: Understanding the Whole Task (Part Two).
-In this post, we’ll look at how to approach discussing standards for housework to keep discussions more collaborative and less combative.
+Part Two covers The Standards Challenge: Agreeing the Housework ‘Definition of Done’ (Part Two).
+In this post, we’ll look at how to approach talking about standards for housework to keep discussions more collaborative and less combative.

 Try to focus on high level requirements, and tasks that are a source of friction now.
 Don’t open by criticising the way things are currently.
 It can be good to start by expressing a solution mindset that prioritises the relationship.
 For example, you could open with something like, “I want us to be able to communicate openly and work together to make sure we all get what we need.”
 Then introduce what you’d like to talk about, and ask if they’d be open to trying a new approach.